zrothauser/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.3.8 =
-* Improved Calendar views loading speed and caching.
+* Improved Calendar views loading speed and caching
-* Improved loading speed of SuperWidget and other external widgets.
+* Improved loading speed of SuperWidget and other external widgets
-* Improved Enabled Frontend Rendering by default.
+* Improved Enabled Frontend Rendering by default
-* Fixed: Plugin does not clean up DB after being uninstalled.
+* Fixed: Plugin does not clean up DB after being uninstalled
-* Fixed: Translations are not working anymore for all words.
+* Fixed: Translations are not working anymore for all words
-* Fixed: Feed import feature does not import for Repeat custom dates.
+* Fixed: Feed import feature does not import for Repeat custom dates

 = Version 2.3.7 =
 * Fixes DB update issue on some sites.
 Reverted changes made on version 2.3.5 related to the ICS Feed URL column type.